 Breakfast in The Lobby

-Our second dish included tea and spiced smoked chicken, wanton noodles, and local lettuces with a hot sesame ginger dressing.
+Our second dish included tea, spiced smoked chicken, wanton noodles, and local lettuce with a hot sesame ginger dressing.

 Sundays on the Roof

 Sundays on the Roof are a great time to enjoy a special menu offered by The Durham.
 That’s when you can dine on NC Oysters, Wild Shrimp Cocktail, Fried White Oak Pastures Chicken Biscuits, and delicious brunch signature cocktails starting at noon.